What is a Tens Unit?

-Transcutaneous electrical nerve stimulation.
+TENS stands for Transcutaneous electrical nerve stimulation.
 A TENS unit is predominately used for nerve related pain conditions.
 This device can be used on both acute pain and chronic pain.
 TENS unit lessens pain by sending painless electrical impulses through electrodes (sticky patches) placed on the skin.
 The electrical signals travel from the TENS unit through wires to the electrodes.
 TENS unit is a great option for body pain treatment.

 The signal then passes to the nerves under the skin.
 These nerves take messages to the brain about what they feel, such as touch, warmth, pressure, and pain.
-TENS signals can replace the message of pain on these nerves with a tingling sensation.
-This changes your impression of the pain.
+Therefore, TENS signals can replace the message of pain on these nerves with a tingling sensation.
+This changes the patient’s impression of the pain.

-The TENS signals may also increase the amount of endorphins (end-or-fins) in your body.
+Also, TENS signals may increase the amount of endorphins (end-or-fins) in your body.
 Endorphins are a pain-relieving chemical made naturally by your body.